Airbus A321neo: A321XLR

 In January 2018, Airbus stated that it was studying an A321LR variant with a further increased MTOW, requiring strengthened landing gear.
 With a lower-density cabin, it was expected to fly almost 5,000 nmi The proposed A321XLR (Xtra Long Range) with a range extended to 4,500 nmi was to be launched in 2019 to enter service in 2021 or 2022.
 Integrated in the fuselage to save weight, the centre fuel tank was to be enlarged.
 As of July 2018, about 200–300 nmi of the targeted range increase had already been secured; additional work was needed to achieve the remaining 200 nmi.

 In October 2018, the A321XLR was proposed to Air Transat and AerCap: Air Transat could reach Southern European destinations such as Split, Croatia from Montreal and Toronto.
 In November, Airbus indicated that, compared to the A321LR, the A321XLR would have an increase to 100 t in MTOW and an increase of 700 nmi in range, with the same wing and engines, increased fuel capacity and strengthened landing gear.
 In January 2019, Air Canada expressed interest in using narrow-body aircraft for transatlantic routes and said it was considering options including the A321XLR and the Boeing 737 MAX.

 Potential stretch

-In 2018, analysts reported that competing with the Boeing NMA concept airliner (a moot point, as Boeing – in light of its failures that led to the Boeing 737 MAX groundings – restarted the NMA project in 2020, mused about going with a smaller design – in light of the success of the Airbus A321XLR – in 2021, and set aside the entire NMA project in 2022) could require stretching the A321neo by one or two rows: its take-off weight could be increased to 100 t by tweaking its wing and strengthening its landing gear, requiring more engine thrust; or it could receive a lighter and larger new wing, more costly to develop but with the same thrust.
+In 2018, analysts reported that competing with the Boeing NMA concept airliner could require stretching the A321neo by one or two rows: its take-off weight could be increased to 100 t by tweaking its wing and strengthening its landing gear, requiring more engine thrust; or it could receive a lighter and larger new wing, more costly to develop but with the same thrust.
 A stretch would probably involve fore and aft plugs to keep its centre of gravity, but tailstrike clearance could constrain field speed and performance, while further cabin crew would be needed over 250 seats.
+The NMA project has been suspended since 2022, leaving no forthcoming competitor for the potential stretch variant of the A321neo.